 - Sending official SAT score reports is the only way to ensure that colleges receive your scores.

-- Four SAT score reports are included free with your registration.
+- Four SAT score reports are included with your registration.

 - Sending scores with your registration is the fastest way to send scores to colleges and scholarship programs.

 - Many colleges view receiving your scores early as a demonstration of your interest.

 - SAT Program recommends that students send all of their scores if they are unsure of which scores to send.

 - Does Score Choice affect how many scores I send or receive?

 Any or all of your scores can be sent to a college on a single report.
 It does not cost more to send multiple test scores, or all of them.
 If you choose not to use Score Choice, all of your scores will be sent automatically in each score report.